rosspatil/fully-testable-go-project/README.md

 # fully-testable-go-project
-This repository contains a Go Project which you refer to build a fully testable code in GO lang
+This repository contains a Go Project which you refer to develop a fully testable code in GO lang